gyorilab/emmaa/doc/month5_report.rst

 Second, just as in software development, test-driven modeling helps the modeler avoid decorating a model with details that are not essential to improving overall performance.
-This helps to avoid modeling quagmires in which a a modeler attempts to encode everything known about a process in maximum detail.
+This helps to avoid modeling quagmires in which a modeler attempts to encode everything known about a process in maximum detail.
 The existence of a set of tests, and the iterative development process that EMMAA enables (serving here as a tool for continuous integration of models),